-The Quantized Hall Resistance (QHR) Standard is internationally recognized as the representation of the ohm and is the most stable resistance standard.
-Many national laboratories and industries need to provide highly accurate, traceable reference standards to support their hi-tech environments.
-Measurements International (MI) developed the 6800B QHR Standard System to meet the needs of national laboratories and primary industrial laboratories worldwide.
+The Quantized Hall Resistance Standard is internationally recognized as the representation of the ohm and is the most stable resistance standard known.
+Many national laboratories and industries are finding a need to provide highly accurate, traceable reference standards in support of their “hi-tech” environments.
+The 6800B system has been developed to meet the needs of national laboratories and primary industrial laboratories around the world.

-The MI 6800B QHR System is a fully automated primary standard developed as an economic means to provide a highly reproducible resistance standard.
-This turnkey system requires little to no manual intervention.
-For portability, a wide neck storage dewar and instrumentation rack are mounted on castors.
-A variable-temperature pumped 4He refrigerator with integral 8 T or optional 9 T magnet can be installed.
-Systems using 12 T magnets have also been built.
+The MI 6800B (Quantized Hall Resistance Standard) is a fully automated primary standard developed as an economic means to provide a highly reproducible resistance standard.
+This system is a completely “turn-key” system and requires little to no manual intervention.
+A wide neck storage dewar and instrumentation rack are mounted on castors for portability.
+A variable temperature pumped 4He refrigerator with integral 8 Tesla, or optional 9 Tesla magnet can be installed.

-Liquid helium shortages, erratic deliveries, and steady price increases have become commonplace.
-This shortage, along with continuous price increases causes many labs to have difficulty efficiently reaching their measurement goals.
-With the 6800B’s integrated helium re-liquification system, you essentially have your own helium store.
+With the integrated helium re-liquefaction system you have your own helium store.
+Liquid helium shortages, erratic deliveries and steady price increases have become commonplace.
+This shortage with continuous price increases causes many labs to have difficulty efficiently completing their measurement goals.
+Measurements International solves this problem with their re-liquefaction helium liquefier; which is like having your own liquid helium store.

-With the 6800B, we have integrated a superconducting magnet system into a small, laboratory helium liquefier allowing for near zero-loss of helium.
-The minimal costs associated with operating the liquefier far outweigh the high cost of liquid helium.
-Depending upon liquid helium usage, a system will typically pay for itself within 2 years of continuous operation.
+MI has integrated a super-conducting magnet system into a small, laboratory helium liquefier allowing for near zero-loss of this system.
+There are minimal fees associated with the operation of the liquefier that is far outweighed by the high cost of liquid helium.
+Traditionally, depending upon liquid helium usage, a system will pay for itself within two years of continuous operation.

 System operation time can be defined as follows:

 Within one week, all system operations can be completed.

 The system is a development of many years of experience in Quantized Hall System design, Resistance Measurements, and Cryogenics.